HiItsMatt/InstaMail/README.md

 |_|    |_| |_|    \_\ |_________| |_______|
 ```
 ```
-An Instagram Bot that checks my emails, summarises them using ChatGPT, and sends me the summaries via my Instagram inbox
+An Instagram Bot that checks your emails, summarises them using ChatGPT, and sends you the summaries via your Instagram inbox

 Uses the Gmail API, OpenAI API, and a library for accessing Instagram called Instagrapi Also uses pystray to run as a tray application